Home About Us Contact Us Shop Online Policies Product Advice

 • Add to stuffing mixture for chickens, lamb or fish or

-• Slice finely and mix with herbs and slip under the skin of chicken breasts or thighs.
+• Slice finely and mix with herbs and garlic then slip under the skin of chicken breasts or thighs.

 • Or mix with chopped Italian parsley garlic and olive oil to make a gramolata

-• Slice finely and add to your favourite baked or steamed fish recipe
+• Slice finely and add to steamed green vegetables with melted butter.

 Orange Pickle